nicomaligne/react_prez/README.md

 # react_prez

-Idea for prez :
+## React stuff

-Back to Basic
+### Back to Basic

-React Basics
-whats JSX ?
+- whats JSX ?

-react Component 		-> render every children
+- react Component -> render every children

-react PureComponent 	-> impl shallow shouldComponent Update -> show example with double rendering
+- react PureComponent -> impl shallow shouldComponent Update -> show example with double rendering

-React Pattern
+### React Pattern

-HOC 					-> What's a HOC ?
+- HOC -> What's a HOC ?
 When to use it ?
 Connect example

-renderProps				-> What's renderProps ?
+- renderProps	-> What's renderProps ?
 When to use it ?
 Example ?

-function as children	-> What's functions as children ?
+- function as children	-> What's functions as children ?
 Difference with renderProps ?
 When to use it ?

-Dodds pattern ?
+- Dodds pattern ?

+## kind of redux stuff

+reselect for the selectors ( to avoid rerenders )